matsmaiwald/matsmaiwald.github.io/_posts/2020-04-28-Bayesian-vs-Frequentist-AB-testing.markdown

 use_math: true
 ---
 ## Why this post
-- confusion, many people still use frequentist
-- go through an example to see how Bayesian supersedes
+Given how easy it is to carry out bayesian statistical analysis, I am often struck by how many people, both in academia and industry, still rely on frequentist methods.
+In this post, I'll go through a cooked-up example, involving the comparison of two basketball free-throw percentages, two show that a) both, frequentist and bayesian approaches are very easy to carry out (at least for this example) and that the bayesian analysis provides a much richer and easier to interpret result.

 ## Dirk vs Shaq
-Following scenario

-- don't know Shaq O'Neal nor Dirk Nowitzki
+To make the examples more fun, imagine the following scenario

-- You have been watching Shaq for a while
+- You have been watching a basketball player, call him Shaq, take 100 free-throws with mixed success
-- Dirk comes in takes a couple of free throws
-- the two do a competition
-- Another bystander approaches you to take bets
+- Now a second player, call him Dirk, joins Shaq in shooting free-throws
+- After only a couple of Dirk's free-throws, Shaq and Dirk come over to ask you who you think the better free-throw shooter is
-- Who do you bet on and how confident can you be?
+- How do you decide, and how confident can you be?

 ## Bayesian vs Frequentist AB test: brief recap of the different approaches